Stays · Northern Europe · The Verdict

 Finland has 188,000 lakes and a sauna culture so embedded in the national identity that the country has more saunas than cars.
 Finnish Lakeland — the region stretching north and east from Tampere and Jyväskylä — is one of the least visited luxury-viable landscapes in Europe: vast expanses of mirror-still water, birch and pine forest, and a density of private lakeside villas that makes it one of the most naturally suited regions for the kind of retreats that Nordic culture does better than anywhere else.

 The luxury format here is the private lakeside villa with a wood-fired sauna, a private dock, and no neighbours in sight.
 The rhythm of the day is sauna, swim in the lake (year-round — winter swimming is part of the culture), eat, walk, read, repeat.
 It is the opposite of a Mediterranean villa holiday in almost every respect — and for the right traveller, profoundly restorative.
-Plum Guide's Finnish listings include design-led lakeside properties with the private saunas and waterfront access that define the experience.
+Design-led lakeside properties with the private saunas and waterfront access that define the experience are the ones to look for.

 Strengths

-Year-round destination — winter is a feature, not a bug
+Year-round — winter is a feature, not a bug

 Consider this